Skip to main content

 Brownsville

 Hardy farms diversified grain and cotton with her family.
-She previously worked off-farm for eight years interacting with growers in West Tennessee in small grain seed production and precision agriculture capacities.
-Hardy has served on the Farm Credit Mid-America Nominating Committee, is a member of the Farm Credit Mid-America Advocate Council, and previously served on the Farm Credit Mid-America Young, Beginning, and Small Farmer Advisory Board.
-She serves on the Board of Directors for the Halls First Methodist Church and is a part of the Haywood County Leadership Board of Directors where she chairs the Youth Leadership Committee.
+She previously worked off-farm for 8 years interacting with growers in West Tennessee in small grain seed production and precision agriculture capacities.
+Hardy has served on the Farm Credit Mid-America Nominating Committee, is a member of the Farm Credit Mid-America Advocate Council and previously served on the Farm Credit Mid-America Young, Beginning, and Small Farmer Advisory Board.
+She serves on the board of directors for the Halls First Methodist Church and is a part of the Haywood County Leadership Board of Directors where she chairs the Youth Leadership Committee.

 Willis Jepson